 - Now take string B and rotate it clockwise to make a loop that goes over the secure end of string A and under its loose end.

 - Last but not least, weave the loose end of string B through the loop of string A, making it go under the first part of string A's loop, then over string B's secure end, and then under the second part of string A's loop again.

 - 11Tug the knot well, so you would have a final clean look and in order to see the sailor knot's beauty.

-- 12And you are done!All you need to do now is go out and show it off.Advertisement
+- 12All you need to do now is go out and show it off.And you are done!Advertisement

 Tips and Warnings